Monotonicity of holonomy groups: Application to Riemannian holonomy groups

 As a final example, it shall be noted that at least on incomplete manifolds, one can also obtain quaternion-K{\"a}hler-metrics (with holonomy in $\Sp(m)\Sp(1)$) converging to a hyperk{\"a}hler metric (with holonomy in $\Sp(m)$).
 This is due to Swann (\cite{swann_hyperkahler_1990}). \begin{example} Let $N$ be a quaternion-K{\"a}hler manifold of dimension $4m$ with positive scalar curvature.
-Let $M$ be the Swann bundle over $N$, which is an incomplete manifold fibring over $N$ with fibre $(\mathbb{H}\backslash\{0\})/\mathbb{Z}_2$ that has been constructed in \cite{swann_hyperkahler_1990}, Section 2.1.
-In Theorem 2.1.7 of \cite{swann_hyperkahler_1990}, it is shown that $M$ admits an family of Riemannian quaternion-K{\"a}hler metrics $g_k$ converging to a hyperk{\"a}hler metric $g_\infty$ in the limit where the scalar curvature tends to zero.
-Hence $[\Hol_x^0(g_\infty)]\leq[\Sp(m+1)]$ is strictly less than all $[\Hol_x^0(g_k)]$ with respect to the order relation on $\CSC(\SO(4m+4))$ from Definition \ref{def:semicont}.\footnote{Note that $[\Hol_x^0(g_k)]$ is not less than $[\Sp(m+1)]$ for all $k\in\N$ since the metrics $g_k$ have nonzero scalar curvature and hence can not be hyperk{\"a}hler (\cite{besse_einstein_2008}, Theorem 14.45).} Moreover, the metrics $g_k$ and $g_\infty$ can be described explicitly and from this description it follows that the convergence is also with respect to the compact-open $C^1$-topology.
-Thus the map from Theorem \ref{thm:HolonomyLowerSemicont} is not upper semi-continuous at $g_\infty$. \end{example} On the other hand, it would be impossible to construct an example as the previous one on a closed manifold: On a compact manifold $M$ of dimension $n$, all Einstein metrics are stationary points of the Einstein-Hilbert functional $S:\Met(M)\to\R$, $g\mapsto\frac{\int_M \mathrm{scal}^g\,\mathrm{dvol}^g}{\left(\int_M\mathrm{dvol}^g\right)^{(n-2)/n}}$ (where $\mathrm{scal}^g$ is the scalar curvature of the metric $g$ and $\mathrm{dvol}^g$ is its volume form).
-In particular, one sees from this that it is impossible to deform Ricci-flat Einstein metrics (such as hyperk{\"a}hler ones) on a compact manifold to non-Ricci-flat Einstein metrics (such as quaternion-K{\"a}hler ones), since $S$ needs to remain constant along any deformation which does not leave the space of Einstein metrics.
-Contrarily, Theorem \ref{thm:HolonomyLowerSemicont} holds without any compactness assumption on the manifold.
+Let $M$ be the Swann bundle over $N$, which is an incomplete manifold fibring over $N$ with fibre $(\mathbb{H}\backslash\{0\})/\mathbb{Z}_2$ that has been constructed in \cite{swann_hyperkahler_1990}, Section~2.1.
+In Theorem~2.1.7 of \cite{swann_hyperkahler_1990}, a family of Riemannian quaternion-K{\"a}hler metrics $g_k$ with nonzero scalar curvature on $M$ is constructed, as well as a hyperk{\"a}hler metric $g_\infty$, such that $g_k\to g_\infty$ in $\Met(M)$ (the latter statement follows from the explicit descriptions given there).
+By well-known facts about the scalar curvatures of quaternion-K{\"a}hler and hyperk{\"a}hler metrics (see e.\thinspace g.\ \cite{besse_einstein_2008}, Theorem~14.45) it follows that $[\Hol_x^0(g_\infty)]\leq[\Sp(m+1)]$ is strictly less than all $[\Hol_x^0(g_k)]$ with respect to the order relation on $\CSC(\SO(4m+4))$ from Definition \ref{def:semicont}.
+Consequently, the map from Theorem \ref{thm:HolonomyLowerSemicont} is not upper semicontinuous at $g_\infty$. \end{example} On the other hand, it would be impossible to construct an example as the previous one on a closed manifold: On a compact manifold $M$ of dimension $n$, all Einstein metrics are stationary points of the Einstein-Hilbert functional $S:\Met(M)\to\R$, $g\mapsto\frac{\int_M \mathrm{scal}^g\,\mathrm{dvol}^g}{\left(\int_M\mathrm{dvol}^g\right)^{(n-2)/n}}$.
+In particular, since $S$ needs to remain constant along any deformation within the space of Einstein metrics, it is impossible to deform Ricci-flat Einstein metrics (such as hyperk{\"a}hler ones) on a compact manifold to non-Ricci-flat Einstein metrics (such as quaternion-K{\"a}hler ones).
+Contrarily, Theorem~\ref{thm:HolonomyLowerSemicont} holds without a compactness assumption on the manifold.